alexcaldarone/wstats/README.md

 [![Tests](https://github.com/alexcaldarone/wstats/actions/workflows/tests.yml/badge.svg)](https://github.com/alexcaldarone/wstats/actions/workflows/tests.yml)

 # WhatsApp Stats
+WhatsApp Stats is a streamlit app that allows you to parse and analyze whatsapp chats!

 With this simple app you will be able to analyze:
 - :iphone: The total number of messages sent by each participant